willkraus9/willkraus9.github.io/portfolio.md

 Controlling the quadruped robot depends on what type of user command the robot should accept; the robot can support teleoperation mode, a bipedal standup maneuver on the hind legs of the robot, and manipulation mode using the 3-degree-of-freedom end effectors on the front legs.
 These different modes are changed through a finite state machine, which changes the way the controller on the robot prioritizes certain control objectives.
 The central control objectives are passed through a whole-body controller that takes in the state of the robot as well as desired states of the feet, torso, and end effectors.
 This data is processed by the controller that finds the optimal torque the motors should move to make the robot execute the action.
 Motor inputs are filtered through a PD controller that dampens the input torques and accounts for velocity and acceleration mismatch between the controller speed and real-life conditions.
 Once these torques are used, a state estimation technique is used to estimate the position and velocity of the robot and this information is fed back into the controller.

 ![LocoMan Diagram](/assets/locoman_diagram.png){: .mx-auto.d-block :}
-Figure 1: Block diagram for LocoMan paper, with finite state machine (Robot Commander, Green) and control architecture (Unified Whole-Body Controller, Red)
+<small>Block diagram for LocoMan paper, with finite state machine (Robot Commander, Green) and control architecture (Unified Whole-Body Controller, Red)

 By using this system of mode commander and whole body controller, the LocoMan hardware and software implementation were able to manipulate small objects in narrow gaps through teleoperation as well as achieve numerous challenging tasks such as opening drawers.
 Work on the assignment for the course adaptation has focused on running the simulation in AWS and visualizing the robot in the Isaac Gym environment.